 Unsuccessful applicants: Unsuccessful applicants will be notified by the response dates listed in section 4 above.

-Payment Method: Recipients will be required to request payments by completing form SF-270 (Request for Advance or Reimbursement) and submitting the form to the Grants Officer.
+Payment method: Recipients will be required to request payments by completing form SF-270 (Request for Advance or Reimbursement) and submitting the form to the Grants Officer.

 Other Award Requirements and Administration